INFORMSJoC/2024.0686/README.md

 The package is not available on the registry.
 Please clone the repository and add it as a [local package](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-a-local-package).
 You also need to add [JuMP](https://jump.dev/JuMP.jl/stable/) and [Gurobi](https://github.com/jump-dev/Gurobi.jl).

+For instance, you can use the on-going repository by doing:

 ```julia
 ]add https://github.com/minhcly95/CombinatorialPricing.jl.git
 ```